 Myth 6: You can’t transfer mutual funds

 For example, you could liquidate your mutual funds at your existing brokerage and purchase similarly structured ETFs at your new brokerage.
-(This would likely be a good fit at M1, as we offer ETFs but not mutual funds.)
+Many new M1 clients choose to do this, since we don’t offer mutual funds.

 - Mutual funds: Liquidate them and give you the cash, which you can reinvest as you see fit.